 The UC Davis SAT scores in evidence-based reading and writing scores are slightly lower at a 50th percentile of between 610 and 710.
 Still, this is pretty darn high!
 If your SAT scores fall significantly below the UC Davis SAT scores averages, and you have time to retake the test, it’s a good idea to brush up on your test-taking skills and get back in there.

 UC Davis ACT Scores

 UC Davis ACT scores are a little more of a mystery than UC Davis SAT scores are.
-We do know that the middle 50th percentile of UC Davis ACT scores fall between 28 and 34.
-This isn’t a huge surprise, as this corresponds pretty closely to the UC Davis SAT score range.
+We do know that the middle 50th percentile of UC Davis ACT scores fall between 24 and 31.
+This isn’t a huge surprise, as this corresponds pretty closely to the UC Davis SAT score range (although the ACT score range hits slightly lower percentiles than the SAT score range does).
 However, the school doesn’t release a by-section breakdown as they do for the SAT.

 That doesn’t mean that we can’t make inferences, though!
 Remember, when looking at the UC Davis SAT scores, we realized that the math scores were slightly more competitive than the reading and writing scores.
 Translating this to the ACT, we can infer that UC Davis ACT scores are more likely higher in math (and probably science, as well) than on the reading and writing sections.